fduthilleul/Kubernetes-Secrets-Handbook/ch01/example02/readme.md

 ```

 ## Conclusion
-As you can see, the data is in clear text and accessible via both the standard API services from Kubernetes and ```etcd```, and a filesystem acces.
+As you can see, the data is in clear text and accessible via both the standard API services from Kubernetes and ```etcd```, and a filesystem access.